Apex (working name) Brooklyn, NY Rebuild

 UrgentOpen

-What's neededSet a date.
-Three to four weeks from launch.
-The campaign should run as a fundraise with a clear close, even if all 30 spots aren't filled.
+What is neededSet a hard close date, three to four weeks from launch.
+Run it as a fundraise with a clear end.

 The System

-Everything below is settled.
+Everything below holds under the new direction.
 As gaps above resolve, they move down here into the section they belong to.

 Positioning & Brand